 Students are required to complete two 4-week lab rotations.
 These are intended to give the student the opportunity to become familiar with the specific lab environment and to give the student and research advisor an opportunity to get to know one another prior to a student's commitment to the lab.
 Students are encouraged to begin these lab rotations after they have taken the Core Comprehensive Exam in January of their first academic year of the program.
-Students must register for the course GEBS 513 and 514: Laboratory Rotation I and II and submit the completed Lab Rotation Agreement (found in the 175 student resource on Blackboard) to the GEBS office for each of their rotations.
-The Lab Rotation Agreement must be completed and signed by the student and the graduate faculty research advisor (the laboratory PI) prior to beginning each lab rotation.
-Upon completion of the rotation the student must submit a description of the techniques learned experiments undertaken during the rotation to the GEBS office.
-The student must complete a Lab Rotation Agreement and submit a description of the rotation to receive credit for the course.
-If both the student and research advisor agree, a student can complete their second lab rotation in the same lab as the first and use this time to begin work on gathering thesis project preliminary results.
+Students must register for the course GEBS 513 and 514: Laboratory Rotation I and II and submit the completed Lab Rotation Agreement (found in the student resource on Blackboard) to the GEBS office for each of their rotations.
+The Lab Rotation Agreement must be completed and signed by the student and the graduate faculty research advisor (the laboratory PI) prior to beginning each lab rotation to receive credit.
+Upon completion of the rotation the student must submit a description of the techniques learned experiments undertaken during the rotation to the GEBS office, as well as copies of the laboratory-book pages generated.
+If both the student and research advisor complete and submit the thesis advisor selection agreement, a student can complete the second lab rotation in the same lab as the first and use this time to begin work on gathering thesis project preliminary results.